 Student Services Council - This body consists of the Residence Directors and the Director of Student Services.

-Avondale University College Discipline Committee - All problems that have not been resolved at a lower level will come before this Committee.
+Avondale University Discipline Committee - All problems that have not been resolved at a lower level will come before this Committee.
 The Discipline Committee consists of College Administration (President, Vice President, Director of Student Services), three staff members elected by College Council, Residence Directors or Assistants, and a male and female Residence Assistant, President of ASA.

 The following sanctions may be used by the disciplinary bodies in their absolute discretion where necessary.